omeka/classic-enduser/docs/Admin/Settings/ReCaptcha.md

 ![ A red arrow points to the word "keys" in an accordion menu, open to reveal fields for site and secret keys.
 The keys have been obscured.](/doc_files/captcha-keyloc.jpg)

-- Return to you Omeka admin dashboard and Settings in the top navigation.
+- Return to you Omeka Classic admin dashboard and Settings in the top navigation.
 - From Settings, go to the Security tab and scroll down to the Captcha section.

 ![Screencap of the Captcha section of the security settings](/doc_files/captcha-settings.png)